Paddy Browne: Career

-Born in 1965 in Dublin, in 1979 he won the Irish National U-16 Championship and was invited to appear on the BBC’s Junior Pot Black where Paddy he played with top English juniors such as John Parrott and Dean Reynolds.
+Born in 1965 in Dublin, in 1979 he won the Irish National U-16 Championship and was invited to appear on the BBC’s Junior Pot Black where Paddy played with top English juniors such as John Parrott and Dean Reynolds.
 The next year he won the Irish National U-19 Championships.
-The next year, still only 17 years-old he won the Irish senior National Championships and followed it up with a victory over Belfast’s Sammy Pavis to win the All Ireland National trophy.
+The next year, still only 17 years old, he won the Irish senior National Championships, and followed it up with a victory over Belfast’s Sammy Pavis to win the All Ireland National trophy.

 Browne turned professional in 1983, having won the 1982 Republic of Ireland amateur championship.
 In his first season, he entered four tournaments, reaching the last 48 at the 1984 World Championship, where he defeated Steve Duggan and Colin Roscoe but lost 1–10 to Eddie Sinclair.

 Recording his first last-32 finish at a ranking event in the 1985 Classic - where Jimmy White eliminated him 5–2 - Browne went one round better at the 1986 Open.
 There, he overcame Dessie Sheehan, incumbent World Champion Joe Johnson and Mark Bennett to reach the last 16, but was beaten 3–5 by Stephen Hendry.

 Browne was ranked 43rd, a career-best, for the 1987/1988 season, but that season heralded only poor form; having registered one last-32 finish, at the 1988 British Open, he finished it with a loss to Steve James in qualifying for the 1988 World Championship.
 After levelling the match at 1–1, Browne lost nine consecutive frames to succumb 1–10.